fcgdam/TTGO_ESP32_NordicThingy/README.md

 The Nordic Thingy Notifications where not working due to this bug: https://github.com/nkolban/ESP32_BLE_Arduino/pull/17

-Will the merge is not done to the ESP32 BLE Arduino Library we need to change the BLERemoteDescriptor.cpp file at line 151 to the new line:
+While the merge is not done to the ESP32 BLE Arduino Library we need to change the BLERemoteDescriptor.cpp file at line 151 to the new line:

 From: